 Message From the School Director

-Our mission is to challenge, support and inspire our students to fulfil their potential and improve the world.
-Founded in 1963, we have been working with expatriate and Tanzanian families for over 50 years.
-Our longevity and strong international reputation has been developed through effective partnerships with our local community, strong academic results, and a well-balanced curriculum which allows students to explore their passions and interests.
+At International School of Tanganyika, our mission is to challenge, support, and inspire our students to fulfil their potential and improve the world.
+Founded in 1963, IST has been working with expatriate and Tanzanian families for 60 years.
+Our longevity and strong international reputation has been developed through effective partnerships with our local community, strong academic results, and a well-balanced curriculum, which allows students to explore their passions and interests.

-IST has many strengths as a school community; a rigorous academic curriculum, experienced and devoted faculty members, strong parent support networks, excellent facilities and a belief in a balanced educational program.
-That being said, our greatest strength is our commitment to the unique nature of each child we serve.
-This belief pervades all that we do, and is central to our ability to reach our mission.
+IST has many strengths as a school community: a rigorous academic curriculum, experienced and devoted faculty members, strong parent support networks, excellent facilities and a belief in a balanced educational program.
+Our greatest strength, however, is our commitment to the individuality of each child we serve.
+The recognition of each child’s unique self guides all that we do, and is central to our ability to reach our mission.

 I enjoy being part of the whole community and I have been lucky that because of my children I could be a part of the school again.
 I always have positive things to say about the school and I felt thrilled that out of so many alumni, I was the one representing them all.Shamima Bhalloo, former President of our Alumni Association

 The best part about attending IST was the wealth knowledge I gained by being in such a culturally diverse environment.
 The standard of education was incredibly high, which inevitably meant that year one of university was a breeze.Miranda Naiman, founder of Empower